Note

 • xarray DataArray’s

 Note that scalars, numpy objects and pandas objects do not have or do not require dimension names.
-Thus, the naming of the dimensions are done by xarray if not explicitly passing coords.
-As we show later, it is very important to take care of the dimension names.
+Thus, the naming of the dimensions is done by xarray.
+Therefore you can pass the coords argument, or alternatively, a dims argument in order to name your dimensions.

 If we just keep the default, which is -inf and +inf for lower and upper, the code returns